jlouie10/Word-Guess-Game/README.md

 ## Backlog
 * Organize the game code as objects and functions as methods
-* Replace reload link with link to the readme
+* Replace reload link with link to the README
 * Remove the reload link on the .navbar-brand
 * Simplify the use of arrays (arrays used to organize current word and guessed letters, but can be reduced by containing everything in strings)
 * Add hints, because this is actually hard